There’s a Prostitute in My Rental Property!

 I’ve written before about managing stress when shit hits the fan.
 My experience has taught me to tackle problems immediately, and head on.

-The work was cut out for me, and I made a simple list of things to do:
+My work was cut out for me, so I made a simple list of things to do:

 - EVICT TENANT